top of page

 “CTP” is one of the most frequently used umbrella terms in both clinical documentation and Medicare policy.
 These products may be cellular or acellular, derived from human, animal, or synthetic sources, and are designed to support the body’s natural wound healing process.

 CTPs were recently highlighted in the nationally adopted Medicare Local Coverage Determination (LCD) titled Skin Substitute Grafts - Cellular and Tissue-Based Products for the Treatment of Diabetic Foot Ulcers and Venous Leg Ulcers.
-This LCD is now in effect across all Medicare Administrative Contractors (MACs), further solidifying “CTP” as a key term in reimbursement language.
+This LCD is future effective across all Medicare Administrative Contractors (MACs), further solidifying “CTP” as a key term in reimbursement language.

 Skin Substitute Graft